Intra-corporate transferee residence permit (Directive 2014/66/EU)

 Requirements

-These are the requirements for an intra-corporate transferee residence permit.
+These are the requirements for an intra-corporate transferee residence permit:

 • You meet the requirements that apply to everyone.

 • You are going to work in the Netherlands as a manager, specialist or trainee.
+Read the definitions of manager, specialist and trainee.

 • the duration of the transfer and the location of the branch in the Netherlands;